data-apis/array-api/spec/API_specification/creation_functions.md

 -    **out**: _List\[ &lt;array&gt;, ... ]_

-    -   List of N arrays, where `N` is the number of provided one-dimensional input arrays.
+    -   list of N arrays, where `N` is the number of provided one-dimensional input arrays.
 Each returned array must have rank `N`.
 For `N` one-dimensional arrays having lengths `Ni = len(xi)`,

         -   if matrix indexing `ij`, then each returned array must have the shape `(N1, N2, N3, ..., Nn)`.